 Going outside and taking in fresh air is one of the hidden secrets to increase productivity when working from home that you need to know.
 Fresh air is good for your health.
 In fact, other than clearing your lungs, it can give you more energy, mental focus, and even improve your digestion.
 Needless to say, increasing productivity at work is only one of the main benefits of taking in the fresh air outside.

-Miriam Herst, Beauty Editor at All Things Hair US also agrees with taking in fresh air during breaks.
+Miriam Herst, Beauty Editor at also agrees with taking in fresh air during breaks.
 She shared “It’s easy to get caught up in work and forget to get outside and take a break.
 I’ve been using my break to walk to get some fresh air.
 This way, I come back to my at-home work station refreshed.
 It’s truly my best tip for staying productive when working from home!”

 Last but not least, a report from Harvard Business Review stated that stale office air can make employees less productive.
 Remote workers should take the chance to work from home to get outside, taking in some fresh air, and coming back to their desks with more energy and more motivation.